Explosion Protection Methods

 Containment Contain the explosion within the equipment Ex d, Ex q

 Principle: Containment.
 The enclosure is strong enough to withstand an internal explosion.
+See also explosion proof vs intrinsically safe for a detailed comparison.
 Precisely machined gaps ("flame paths") cool escaping hot gases below the ignition temperature of the surrounding atmosphere.

 How it works: